EDIpack/EDIpack2.0/doc/structure.rst

 The naming convention of the |edipack| procedures is preserved.

-**EDIpack C-binding**: :ref:`edipack_cbindings`
+**EDIpack C-bindings**: :ref:`edipack_cbindings`
 =================================================
 A module implementing the Fortran-C interface for |edipack|, including |edipack2ineq| extension where included.
 The  language interoperability leverages over the implicit Fortran :code:`ISO_C_BINDING` features and is achieved using C-types to wrap the relevant `EDIpack` procedures.
-The C-binding module serves as a key tool to setup additional API for
+The C-bindings module serves as a key tool to setup additional API for
 |edipack|, as for instance the Python API (see EDIpack2py_ ).
 This module builds into dynamic libraries `libedipack_cbindings.so/.dylib`.